Top Gear challenges: Man with a van challenge

 As a followup from a previous challenge and as punishment for the useless reviews of the vans tested, the presenters were given £1,000 to buy a van and face a series of challenges.
 Clarkson, following Hammond's original strategy of buying a simple van, bought a 1992 Ford Transit, while May chose a 1999 LDV Convoy box van for its considerable storage.
 Hammond arrived last with a 1994 Suzuki Super Carry, claiming that as it was mid-engined it was essentially a supercar.

 The tests began with a drag race; Hammond won easily, Clarkson came second, and May last.
 They then performed a race to see how long it took to load and unload various items (each presenter was given an illegal immigrant).
 May had little trouble loading his van, but had an uncooperative immigrant.
 Clarkson, who continually moaned about his aversion to manual labour, threw most of his items into the Transit.
 He then wrongfooted May by parking just behind the LDV to stop it unloading.
 Clarkson consequently won, while Hammond lost as a result of falling far behind due to the comparatively small storage space of the Suzuki.

 The third challenge was tailgating a passenger car as closely as possible.
 Due to the Suzuki's flat front, Hammond came close to a centimetre.
-Clarkson crashed the Transit into the back of the car and May's LDV was completely outpaced.
+Clarkson crashed the Transit into the back of the car and May's LDV was unable to catch up to the target car.
 The presenters were told to replace their driver's side doors.
 Hammond and May were able to remove their doors easily, while Clarkson rammed his off with the LDV.
 He then used tape to fix a new door on, while Hammond successfully fitted his with bolts; May eventually ran out of time.
 The fifth challenge tested how long a burglar took to break into the rear door of each van; the burglar failed to open Hammond's, smashed open May's in half a minute, but took only ten seconds to break into the Transit.
 Finally, the presenters were tasked with outrunning a police patrol car driven by the Stig on their test track.
 Clarkson won the event, which also featured a roll-over by Hammond trying to achieve the Scandinavian flick while going round the first corner.
 Hammond still won the overall challenge.